awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 **All service quotas can be adjusted/increased unless otherwise noted\.**
 + To submit a service quota increase, use the [Amazon Connect service quotas increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.
 You must be signed in to your AWS account to access the form\.
++ It can take up to a few days to increase your service quota\.
+If you're increasing your quotas as part of a larger project, be sure to add this time to your plan\.
 + Use the same form to submit a request to port your US phone number from your current carrier to Amazon Connect\.
 For more information about porting phone numbers, see [Port your current phone number](port-phone-number.md)\.